 Language of Materials

 Since 1915, the Faculty Council has been the representative body for the academic faculty at Colorado State University.
 The council decides the educational policies of the university and passes all rules and regulations necessary for university government.
-This collection contains meeting minutes for the Faculty Council, Summer Session Executive Committee, Executive Committee, University Curriculum Committee, and minutes, documents, and correspondence for the Faculty Improvement Committee.
+This collection contains meeting minutes for the Faculty Council, Summer Session Executive Committee, Executive Committee, and University Curriculum Committee; minutes, documents, and correspondence for the Faculty Improvement Committee; and faculty and administrative professional manuals.
 Items that have been digitized are available in CSU's digital repository, Mountain Scholar.

 The collection is arranged as found.